 Keep in mind that although we’re looking to maximise space, there needs to be enough room between tables to keep things comfortable for your patrons.
 Around 45cm seems to be the sweet spot, and that’ll give diners enough room to get in and out without disturbing each other.

-If you need help with the design and layout of your restaurant, we’d be happy to lend a hand!
+If you need help with the design and layout of your restaurant, check out our Restaurant Design services and we’d be happy to lend a hand!

 Set time limits